-Each line of all the I/O ports have the capability of waking up the device.
+Each line of port A has the capability of waking-up the device.

-There are pull-high options available for I/O lines.
+There is a pull-high option available for all I/O lines (port option).
 Once the pull-high option of an I/O line is selected, the I/O line have pull-high resistor.
 Otherwise, the pull-high resistor is absent.
 It should be noted that a non-pull-high I/O line operating in input mode will cause a floating state.